-- Click on Job Seekers.
+- Click on the Find a Job tab.
 This will take you to a section where you can take a self-assessment, explore how much money you need to make to maintain your lifestyle, and explore career options searching the California Occupational Guides.
 You may also access the Green Occupational Guides from this section.

 This site lists jobs available with the federal government.
 You can search by Job Title, Agency Name and/or Salary Range, and Location.
 Click on the Advanced Search button to begin searching and fill out the information that best matches your job needs.